15 Shed Building Mistakes and How to Avoid Them

 Buying a Kit

-Why spend money on a shed building kit when you can build your own for the same amount of money and get exactly what you want?
+Why spend money on a shed building kit when you can build your own shed for the same amount of money and get exactly what you want?
 When you build your own shed, you can also better match it to your house.
-Yes, you can build your dream shed yourself!
+Here are a few tips for assembling your shed kit.

 Neglecting to Contact the City